 Pipeline container jobs - Sprint 140 Update

 In the Sprint 140 Update of Azure DevOps Services, you'll find a new way to customize build dependencies to your specific requirements with the introduction of container jobs in Azure Pipelines.
-In Wiki you can now add videos, rename, and add a table of contents with a single click.
+In Wiki you can now add videos, rename, and insert a wiki table of contents from the format pane.

 Check out the Features list below for more.